BOISE STATE 2014-15 SEASON

-Boise State men’s tennis has become a familiar player on the national collegiate tennis scene thanks in large part to head coach Greg Patton, who is in his 18th season at the helm of the Bronco men’s tennis program.
-Patton has led Boise State to seven NCAA Tournament appearances in the past eight years and six conference titles since the beginning of his second tenure in 2003.
+Boise State men’s tennis has become a familiar player on the national collegiate tennis scene thanks in large part to head coach Greg Patton, who is in his 20th season at the helm of the Bronco men’s tennis program.
+Patton has led Boise State to nine NCAA Tournament appearances in the past 10 years and eight conference titles since the beginning of his second tenure in 2003.

-Patton has put together an impressive 731-338 record over 32 years as a collegiate head coach, which currently ranks him fifth nationally for most wins by an active NCAA Division I men’s tennis coach.
-A large part of that success has come during his 17 years at Boise State, where he has posted a 380-145 record while winning 10 conference championships in three different conferences.
+Patton has put together an impressive 774-359 record over 36 years as a collegiate head coach, which currently ranks him first nationally for most wins by an active NCAA Division I men’s tennis coach and fifth all-time.
+The majority of his success has come during the 19 years at Boise State, where he has posted a 423-166 record while winning 14 conference championships in three different conferences.

-Since returning to Boise State in 2003, Patton guided the team to back-to-back Mountain West Tournament Championships during his first two seasons in the conference, as well as a regular-season title in 2011.
-He also earned WAC titles in four of seven seasons (2003, 2005-07) as well as a WAC regular season championship in 2009.
-Patton coached numerous players to All-America status during his tenure, including Clancy Shields in singles as well as Kean Feeder and James Meredith in doubles in 2009.
+Since returning to Boise State in 2003, Patton has guided the team to four-consecutive Mountain West Tournament Championships during its first four seasons in the conference.
+He also earned Western Athletic Conference titles in four of nine seasons (2003, 2005-07), as well as a WAC regular-season championship in 2009.

-Following the 1998 season, Patton accepted a position as a coach with the U.S. National team.
+Following the 1998 season at Boise State, Patton accepted a position as a coach with the U.S. Junior National team program.
 Patton coached at the junior level from 1998-2003 leading the National Boys’ 14s to the 2003 World Cup Championship, defeating teams from Argentina and Spain in the process.